CMartinETH/GESS-Simus/README.md

 ## The Model

 Most of the mathematical model is based on the paper of Dirk Helbing, Joachim Keltsch & Péter Molnàr.
 It was published in journal Nature in 1997 and is called "Modelling the evolution of human trail systems".
-There are several variables which can be changed, such as the visibility (which is a value of how far a pedestrian can see the trail), the durability (how fast will the grass regrow or the trail disappear), the amount of pedestrians and the intensity (which is a value of how fast the trail is destroyed by each pedestrian).
+There are several variables which can be changed, such as the visibility (which is a value of how far a pedestrian can see the trail), the durability (how fast will the grass regrow or the trail disappear), the amount of pedestrians and the intensity (which is a value of how fast the trail is destroyed by each pedestrian). <br>
 There might be some other aspects we did not capture, such as big groups walking on the field at the same time.
 This will form wider trails.

 ## Fundamental Questions